nishilfaldu/ufo-sightings-visualization/README.md

 - Nishil Faldu: Map, UFO Shape visualization, Brushing and Linking of the Map
 - Athulya Ganesh: Map, Encounter Length visualization, Brushing and Linking

+This can also be viewed on our [Trello Board](https://trello.com/b/g2Ja5n4v/data-visualization-project-2).

 ---